 Requesting an ASL Interpreter for Panels

-Requesting an ASL Interpreter for all other ASL needs
+Requesting an ASL Volunteer Interpreter for other needs

-Also at the Deaf Services desk, you can request a volunteer interpreter for a variety of other ASL needs (for up to 3 hours).
-Some examples are: interpreting for autographs, helping find a line, assistance in the Exhibit Hall, or at other WonderCon-sponsored events.
+Also at the Deaf Services desk, you can request a volunteer interpreter to assist you with a variety of other needs for up to 3 hours.
+Some examples are; interpreting for autographs, helping find a line, assisting in the Exhibit Hall, or at other Comic-Con-sponsored areas.

-If you are a daily volunteer and would like a volunteer interpreter to accompany you on your assignment, you can request one at the Deaf Services Desk.
+If you are a daily volunteer or department volunteer and would like a volunteer interpreter to accompany you on your assignment, you may request one at the Deaf Services Desk.